 Workers in New Jersey History by Joseph Gowaskie.
 This will be our basic outline text.
-It is available in pdf format in the course website or at https://rucore.libraries.rutgers.edu/rutgers-lib/3744 (click on PDF-

-1).
-It is also available in hardcopy if you prefer from the Rutgers University Bookstore or online bookstores.
+It is available in pdf format in the course website or at https://rucore.libraries.rutgers.edu/rutgers-lib/3744 (click on PDF-1).
+It is also available in hardcopy if you prefer from online bookstores.